-SCHEDULE E

-CANADA DANCESPORT PROXY FORM
+SCHEDULE E - CANADA DANCESPORT PROXY FORM

-CANADA DANCESPORT c/o (Head office or Registered Office) INSTRUMENT OF PROXY SOLICITED BY THE MANAGEMENT OF CANADA DANCESP (kind of meeting) MEETING OF THE MEMBERS OF CANADA SCHEDULED TO BE HELD ON(date of meeting).
-The undersigned member, or delegate of a member, of CANADA DANCESPORT (hereinafte Corporation') hereby appoints(proxy holder's name), or in his/her absence(second proxy holder's names), as the proxy holder for and on behalf of ence to attend, act and vote for and on behalf of the undersigned at the meeting) meeting of the members of the Corporation to be held at (full address of location of meeting, including postal code), at the hour of meeting in words and in numerals, stating time as local time in words and numerals and st forenoon or afternoon) and at any adjournments thereof, to the same extent and with the same undersigned or (if the undersigned is a member, that is, a Regional Association as defined in t Bylaws) the undersigned's delegate were present at the said meeting, or any adjournment person named herein is specifically directed to use this Instrument of Proxy with respect to the such business as may properly come before the meeting, and vote according to the direct receives from the donor of this proxy. tiono no oi ono , soon so non and sonor or and provisi Signature of Member or Delegate Marshada ay Dalaysida Nama Member's or Delegate's Name Address Date
+CANADA DANCESPORT c/o (Head office or Registered Office) INSTRUMENT OF PROXY SOLICITED BY THE MANAGEMENT OF CANADA DANCESPORT FOR (kind of meeting) MEETING OF THE MEMBERS OF CANADA THE DANCESPORT SCHEDULED TO BE HELD ON (date of meeting).
+The undersigned member, or delegate of a member, of CANADA DANCESPORT (hereinafter called the 'the Corporation') hereby appoints \\\\ (proxy holder's name), or in his/her absence \(alternate proxy holder's name), or in his/her absence \\(second proxy holder's names), as the proxy holder for and on behalf of the undersigned to attend, act and vote for and on behalf of the undersigned at the \(kind of meeting) meeting of the members of the Corporation to be held at\ (full address of location of meeting, including postal code), at the (time of meeting in words and in numerals, stating time as local hour of time in words and numerals and stating whether in forenoon or afternoon) and at any adjournments thereof, to the same extent and with the same powers as if the undersigned or (if the undersigned is a member, that is, a Regional Association as defined in the Corporation's Bylaws) the undersigned's delegate were present at the said meeting, or any adjournment thereof, and the person named herein is specifically directed to use this Instrument of Proxy with respect to the transaction of such business as may properly come before the meeting, and vote according to the directions he or she receives from the donor of this proxy.

+Signature of Member or Delegate

+Member's or Delegate's Name